Mileage: 15.4 miles RT

 Map: Green Trails Elwha North Hurricane Ridge No. 133S, Custom Correct Seven Lakes Basin-Hoh

-Favorite Eats After Hike: Butcher & Baker Provisions, Turnip The Beet, 101 Brewery at Twana Roadhouse, Nourish Sequim, Finn River, or just Pack A Cooler.
+Favorite Eats After Hike: Butcher & Baker Provisions, Turnip The Beet, Yodelin, 101 Brewery at Twana Roadhouse, Nourish Sequim, Finn River, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.

 Find out current conditions and as always, practice Leave No Trace.
 Pretty Please.